-This book analyses how dalit politics and the dalit vision require going beyond even the term 'dalit' and how it has contributed to being symbolic of the most oppressed and exploited sections within the graded hierarchies of caste.
-It traces the invasive trends of resistance and revolt in the tenets of Buddhism and radical bhakti, in the anti-patriarchal stands of early feminists, in the pervasive radicalism of the dalit activists.
-This edition has a new and comprehensive Index.
-Contents: Introduction 1.
-The Two Great Traditions of India and the Construction of Hinduism 2.
+This book analyses how Dalit politics and the Dalit vision require going beyond even the term 'Dalit'.
+It traces trends of resistance and revolt in the tenets of Buddhism and radical bhakti, in the anti-patriarchal stands of early feminists, in the pervasive radicalism of Dalit activists.
+Contents: Introduction; I. The Two Great Traditions of India and the Construction of Hinduism 2.
 Before 'Hinduism': The Buddhist Vision 3.
 Before Hinduism: The Devotional Visions of Bhakti 4.
 Hinduism as Brahman Exploitation: Jotiba Phule 5.
 Hinduism as Patriarchy: Ramabai, Tarabai and the Early Feminists 6.
 Hinduism as Aryan Conquest: The Dalit Radicals of the 1920s 7.
 Hinduism as Counter-Revolution: B. R. Ambedkar 8.
 Hinduism as Delhi Rule: Periyar and the National Question 9.
 Independent India: Brahmanic Socialism, Brahmanic Globalisation 10.
 Hinduism as Feudal Backwardness: The Dalit Panthers 11.
 The Logic of Dalit Politics 12.
-The Rise of the Bahujan Samaj Party CONCLUSION: Sita's Curse, Shambuk's Silence 2012 978-81-2504-573-1 ₹810 140 pp Paperback e-book Urbanising Cholera The Social Determinants of Its Re-emergence SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Rajib Dasgupta, Associate Professor at the Centre of Social Medicine and Community Health, Jawaharlal Nehru University Urbanising Cholera is a revival of the eco-social approach in examining the social determinants of cholera and deals with different aspects of the problem.
-There is a dearth of books giving a social epidemiological account of cholera with a focus on the urban poor.
+The Rise of the Bahujan Samaj Party; Conclusion: Sita's Curse, Shambuk's Silence 2012 978-81-2504-573-1 ₹850 140 pp Paperback Urbanising Cholera The Social Determinants of Its Re-emergence SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Rajib Dasgupta, Associate Professor at the Centre of Social Medicine and Community Health, Jawaharlal Nehru University

-Contents: 1.
+Urbanising Cholera is a revival of the eco-social approach in examining the social determinants of cholera and deals with different aspects of the problem.
+It seeks to address the dearth of social epidemiological accounts of cholera with a focus on the urban poor. e-book Contents: 1.
 Cholera: An Emerging Urban Health Issue 2.
 Urban Basic Services in Delhi: Evolution and Crises 3.
 Time Trends of Cholera: The Rise and Fall of Vibrio Strains 4.
 Cholera in Delhi, 1965-2000 5.
 Vulnerability to Cholera: A Spatial Epidemiological Analysis 6.
 Making Sense of "Behaviours" 7.
 Cholera and Urbanisation: An Ecosocial View

-2012 978-81-2504-660-8 ₹2210 368 pp Hardback E-ISBN: 978-81-250-5096-4 Village Society
+2012 978-81-2504-660-8 ₹2360 368 pp Hardback E-ISBN: 978-81-250-5096-4 Village Society